unisse-courses/node-mongodb-sample/README.md

 To stop the server, simply key in `CTRL+C` (Windows) or `control (^) + C` (Mac).

-#### Note: This repository will only allow you to clone and pull the code provided here.
+##### Note: This repository will only allow you to clone and pull the code provided here.
 To be able to **push changes**, you need to **fork** this repository to your account and that will allow you to keep a personal copy of any changes you may have.

-## What to do
+## What to do next
-After cloning this repository, follow along with the video on Canvas to be able to complete the exercise.
+After cloning this repository, read the `TODO.md` file and follow the instructions to be able to complete the code. 🤓

-#### On dummy data
-All names and data are not real or are not associated with any person.